Whooping Cough (Pertussis)

 Whooping cough can be prevented with the pertussis vaccine, which is part of the DTaP (diphtheria, tetanus, acellular pertussis) immunization.

-When to Call the Doctor
+When Should I Call the Doctor?

 This is especially important if your child has long coughing spells and:

-- your child vomits after coughing
+- Your child vomits after coughing.

-- there's a whooping sound after the cough
+- There's a whooping sound after the cough.

-- your child has trouble breathing or seems to have brief periods of not breathing (apnea)
+- Your child has trouble breathing or seems to have brief periods of not breathing (apnea).

-- your child seems very sluggish
+- Your child seems very sluggish.